pdc/linotak/README.md

 Linotak: Link-Note Taker
 ========================

 In other words, yet another micro-blogging app!
-This one powers [pdc.oobke.uk][].
+This one powers [pdc.ooble.uk][].